markmoxon/elite-source-code-bbc-master/README.md

 107b98cc    740  107b98cc    740   Yes   M128Elt.bin
 ```

-### Differences between the releases
+### Differences between the variants

-You can see the differences between the releases by searching the source code for `_SNG47` (for features in the SNG47 release) or `_COMPACT` (for features in the Master Compact release).
+You can see the differences between the variants by searching the source code for `_SNG47` (for features in the SNG47 release) or `_COMPACT` (for features in the Master Compact release).
 The main differences in the Master Compact release compared to the SNG47 release are:

 * Support for the Compact's digital joystick.
 The analogue stick is still supported, but if this release is run on a Compact, then the digital stick is read instead.

 * Support for ADFS and the single disc drive on the Compact.
 This essentially replaces the "Which Drive?" prompt in the disc access menu with "Which Directory?", and changes the formatting of the disc catalogue to fit it on-screen.
 There is also additional code to claim and release the NMI workspace when disc access is required, as ADFS uses zero page differently to DFS.

-See the [accompanying website](https://www.bbcelite.com/master/releases.html) for a comprehensive list of differences between the releases.
+See the [accompanying website](https://www.bbcelite.com/master/releases.html) for a comprehensive list of differences between the variants.

 ## Notes on the original source files

 ### Producing byte-accurate binaries

-The `4-reference-binaries/<release>/workspaces` folders (where `<release>` is the release version) contain binary files that match the workspaces in the original game binaries (a workspace being a block of memory, such as `LBUF` or `LSX2`).
+The `4-reference-binaries/<variant>/workspaces` folders (where `<variant>` is the variant) contain binary files that match the workspaces in the original game binaries (a workspace being a block of memory, such as `LBUF` or `LSX2`).
 Instead of initialising workspaces with null values like BeebAsm, the original BBC Micro source code creates its workspaces by simply incrementing the `P%` and `O%` program counters, which means that the workspaces end up containing whatever contents the allocated memory had at the time.
 As the source files are broken into multiple BBC BASIC programs that run each other sequentially, this means the workspaces in the source code tend to contain either fragments of these BBC BASIC source programs, or assembled code from an earlier stage.
-This doesn't make any difference to the game code, which either intialises the workspaces at runtime or just ignores their initial contents, but if we want to be able to produce byte-accurate binaries from the modern BeebAsm assembly process, we need to include this "workspace noise" when building the project, and that's what the binaries in the `4-reference-binaries/<release>/workspaces` folder are for.
+This doesn't make any difference to the game code, which either intialises the workspaces at runtime or just ignores their initial contents, but if we want to be able to produce byte-accurate binaries from the modern BeebAsm assembly process, we need to include this "workspace noise" when building the project, and that's what the binaries in the `4-reference-binaries/<variant>/workspaces` folder are for.
 These binaries are only loaded by the `encrypt` target; for the `build` target, workspaces are initialised with zeroes.

 Here's an example of how these binaries are included, in this case for the `log` workspace in the `ELTA` section: